morgangraphics/simple-webapp-or-service-with-lets-encrypt/README.md

     ```bash
     setfacl --recursive --mask u:node-user:rX /etc/letsencrypt/{live,archive}/<MY_DOMAIN_NAME>/
     ```
-    > This facl states recursively (--recursive) set access for user and Read and Execute permissions (--mask "u:user:permissions") on all letsencrypt direcotries (/etc/letsencrypt/{live,archive}) for mydomain
+    > This FACL states recursively (--recursive) set access for node-user with Read and Execute permissions (--mask "u:user:permissions") on all letsencrypt direcotries (/etc/letsencrypt/{live,archive}) for mydomain

 1.  login as the new node-user, enter the password when prompted